Creme de Cassis

 Conservation

-Months, even years, in a cool, dry place, away from heat and light.
+You can store Crème de Cassis for months, or even years, so long as it's in a cool, dry place away from heat and light.

 Para ser emparejado con

-With a pan-fried duck breast, pears in syrup, roasted figs... and, of course, a Bourgogne Aligoté or a Crémant de Bourgogne in a kir.
+Try it with pan-fried duck breast, pears in syrup, roasted figs... or of course with Bourgogne Aligoté or Crémant de Bourgogne to make a classic kir.

 La French Touch en tu bandeja de entrada